 In May 2011, we entered into an Exclusive License Agreement (the "EPD License Agreement") with AUO.
-Under the EPD License Agreement, we provided AUO with an exclusive, non-transferable, worldwide license of our E-Paper [®] display patents and technology (the "EPD Licensed Technology"), for AUO (or an AUO subsidiary) to produce, market and sell products containing the EPD Licensed Technology, with the right to sublicense the technology to third parties.
+Under the EPD License Agreement, we provided AUO with an exclusive, non-transferable, worldwide license of our E-Paper® display patents and technology (the "EPD Licensed Technology"), for AUO (or an AUO subsidiary) to produce, market and sell products containing the EPD Licensed Technology, with the right to sublicense the technology to third parties.
+The EPD License Agreement provides for joint development with AUO, with an objective to achieve mass production.
 We retained the non-exclusive right to use the EPD Licensed Technology in a non-competitive manner.

 In May 2011, we also entered into another license agreement (the "Nano Display License Agreement" and together with the EPD License Agreement, the "AUO License Agreements") with AUO.
 Under the Nano Display License Agreement, we provided AUO with a non-exclusive, non-transferable, worldwide license of our Nano Display (as defined below) patents and technology (the "Nano Display Licensed Technology"), for AUO (or an AUO subsidiary) to produce, market and sell products containing the Nano Display Licensed Technology, with the right to consent to the granting of licenses of the Nano Display Licensed Technology to third parties.
+The Nano Display License Agreement provides for joint development with AUO, with an objective to achieve mass production.
+We are presently reassessing this joint development effort.

 Under the AUO License Agreements, AUO has agreed to pay CopyTele an aggregate license fee of up to \$10 million, of which \$3 million was paid by AUO in June 2011 and the remaining \$7 million is payable upon completion of certain conditions for the respective technologies, in each case subject to a 20% foreign withholding tax.
 Accordingly, in June 2011 we received a payment from AUO, net of the withholding tax, of \$2.4 million.
+As of July 31, 2012, we are working with AUO and cannot presently estimate when or if we will receive the remaining \$7 million in licensing fees.
 In addition, the AUO License Agreements also provide for the basis for royalty payments by AUO to CopyTele.